-Literary Tourist near Paris
+Literary Tourist in France, near Paris

 After a brief look at publisher Alain Gründ’s library, and some delightful Edition Gründ kid’s books

 we headed off for La Charité-sur-Loire, about two and a half hours south of Paris, where I was to interview John Crombie on his famed Kickshaws Press.
 Along the way we stopped at Caroline’s cousin’s place and stayed the night.
 I arose early the next morning and went out into the garden to find this